When should I arrive in and depart from the host country?

 What are the principal health risks?

 We strongly recommend you consult your own physician, public health clinic and/or travel clinic for detailed travel health information.
-At higher elevations, you must take care to avoid altitude sickness indicated by headaches, dizzyness and low energy, which can become life-threatening if not treated.
-Zakopane is the only host community where altitude could bother some people.

 What health precautions should I take?